Saving for Retirement

 A taxpayer can make nondeductible contributions to Roth IRAs.
 Qualified distributions from Roth IRAs are tax-free and penalty-free.
 Roth IRAs are not subject to the post-age 70-1/2 required distribution rules

-An individual can make annual nondeductible contributions to a Roth IRA in amounts up to $5,000 for 2010 and 2011 ($1,000 catch-up for 50 and older), or 100% of compensation, if less, reduced by contributions for the tax year made to all other IRAs (other than to a SEP or SIMPLE plan).
+An individual can make annual nondeductible contributions to a Roth IRA in amounts up to $5,500 for tax year 2016 ($1,000 catch-up for 50 and older), or 100% of compensation, if less, reduced by contributions for the tax year made to all other IRAs (other than to a SEP or SIMPLE plan).

 The allowable contribution phases out ratably (in $10 increments) over specific levels of modified adjusted gross income.
 See tax tables for individuals for the specific income ranges.